baoduyne/Website/README.md

 ## Features

+- **Complex language**: This website included both vietnamese and english to support foreign customers.

 - **Medical Appointment Booking**: Users can easily search and book appointments with doctors and medical facilities.
 Supports selecting location, specialty, and suitable time.

 - **Appointment Management**: Users can view, edit, or cancel previously booked appointments.